GuillyK/FACT-ai/README.md

 ## Training and Evaluation
 Use the Reproduction plots.ipynb to create the plots with the saved models.
-Run a notebook from start to finish to train the model and get the evaluation
+Run a notebook from start to finish to train the model and get the evaluation saved.

 ## Results